Andrew1175/Salesforce-Status-Helper-Firefox/README.md

 Description:

+This extension is useful for when Omni-Channel disconnects you unexpectedly and without warning.

+Features:
+- Automated queue where it will change your status from Available -> Backlog -> Offline based on your time input.
-Click your preferred Omni-Channel status.
+- If you choose to manually set your status, click your preferred Omni-Channel status.
 The chosen status will remain active until disabled.
-This is useful for when Omni-Channel disconnects you unexpectedly and without warning.

-Every 15 seconds the extension will check that you're still logged in with the selected status.
+- Every 15 seconds the extension will check that you're still logged in with the selected status or if using the automated queue based on your input time.
 If not, it will automatically sign you back in.
+- Every 60 seconds the extension will check that Omni Supervisor is in a healthy state.

+NOTES:
-If the extension detects that you're 'On a Web Case' it will NOT change your status.
+- If the extension detects that you're 'On a Web Case' it will NOT change your status.
 You will have to manually change out of it first.

-Every 60 seconds the extension will check that Omni Supervisor is in a healthy state.

-NOTES:
 - This will ONLY work in .salesforce.com or .force.com domains.
 If you try to set your status in another tab without these domains nothing will happen.
 - If you don't have Omni Supervisor open in a Salesforce tab then an error will display in the console.
 More importantly you can enter into an error state that the extension can't detect.